Living in Brentwood

 Is Brentwood a good place to live?

-What schools are in Brentwood?
+What are the schools in Brentwood like?

-What is the transport like in Brentwood?
+What is the average house price in Brentwood?

 Where does this data come from?